rubensauchelli/platform-template/documentation/installation-guide.md

 2. **Configure Environment Variables**
    - Add all the same environment variables from your local `.env.local` file
-   - For the database, use a production PostgreSQL instance (e.g., Vercel Postgres, Supabase, or AWS RDS)
+   - For the database, use a production database instance (e.g., Vercel Postgres, Neon, Supabase, or AWS RDS)

 3. **Configure Build Settings**
    - Build Command: `npm run build`